6.4500 Design for the Web: Languages and User Interfaces

 Step 5: Connecting the inputs with data

-Type something in your to-do list and then type app.tasks[0] in the console.
+Change the description of the first task in your to-do list or click its "done" checkbox.
+Then type app.tasks[0] in the console.
 What do you see?
-It is still an empty object!
+Its title and done properties are not changing!
 This is because we have not yet connected our checkbox and text field to the data.
 Use v-model to connect the done and title properties of each task to their corresponding form elements.

 Make sure you use the variable you have specified for the current item.
 If you write tasks.title instead, Vue will not give you an error because this is not technically an error: it will think you just want to write the title property on the tasks array, which in JS is a valid thing to do (though not what you want here).
 In JS, arrays are also objects, and can have arbitrary properties, in addition to their items (which hang on numeric properties).